HeardLibrary/learning-github/Workshop I-III Handouts/Workshop-GitHubIntermediate.md

 If you forget to update your local copy of the branch, you risk creating a conflict, since you will be working on a copy that isn't the most recent one.

 Let's open a text editor (Use Notepad today, but I recommend installing ATOM, [https://atom.io/](https://atom.io/), for your personal use).
 Navigate to the location where you checked out the repo.
 Make some changes to the _**TakeAways.md**_ file, then save it.
-If you click on the Changes tab at the upper left of the window, you should see the files that changed since the last update and clicking on a file in the middle pane will show the kind of changes at the right of the screen.
+If you click on the Changes tab at the upper left of the window, you should see the files that changed since the last update and clicking on a filename will show the kind of changes at the right of the screen.